brandon-schabel/flask_pymongo_basic_login/README.md

-# flask_pymongo_blog
+# flask_pymongo_basic_login

-Blog app based on Flask and Pymongo.
+Easy login and registration system made using flask and pymongo.